Tuesday, September 30, 2014

 Hoosiers in Art-Aviators

 Hoosiers have contributed to aviation in America from the beginnings of powered flight.
-Although Orville (1871-1948) was a native Ohioan, his older brother Wilbur Wright (1867-1912) was born in Indiana, in the Henry County village of Millville.
+Although Orville Wright (1871-1948) was a native Ohioan, his older brother Wilbur Wright (1867-1912) was born in Indiana, in the Henry County village of Millville.
 The Wright Brothers have been commemorated on many postage stamps.
 Here's one from Romania.

 And another from Ivory Coast.